Country: Nordic countries

 Formation: open circle of couples, M facing out of circle, W facing centre of circle

-Steps: buzz step, walk
+buzz step,

 Sheet music: the following are only a few suggestions